dmars8047/handymkv/README.md

 ### Flexibility

 Handy is designed to be flexible.
 The user can select which titles to rip from the disc and can configure the encoding options to suit their needs.
+Encoding options can be setup in three ways:

+- Using Handy Simplified Encoding Options - Essentially a collection of settings which are meant to address the most common use cases.
+These settings are designed to be easy to use and understand.
+These are gathered via a series of prompts during the configuration process with sensible defaults (where possible).
+- Using Built-in HandBrake Presets - Handy can be setup to use a specific built-in HandBrake preset.
+This option is for users who are familiar with HandBrake and have a specific preset they want to use.
+- Using a Custom HandBrake Preset File - Handy can be setup to use a custom HandBrake preset file.
+This option offers the most granular control over the encoding process but requires the user to create a HandBrake preset file.

 ## Prerequisites